-Answer me quickly: do we have a company named “AwesomePuppies” in our knowledge graph?
+Answer me quickly: how many companies are named “AwesomePuppies” in our knowledge graph?

 Let’s ask the dashboard.
 Literally.
 Run this query in the Dashboard Console:

-match $x isa company has name "AwesomePuppies"; aggregate ask;
+match $x isa company has name "AwesomePuppies"; aggregate count;

-To find out whether something is in the knowledge graph, you just need to use the
+To count the occurrence of something in the knowledge graph, you can use

 get query returns no result, then the corresponding